-It’s been more than a month since Ryanair has messed up in the planning of pilot holidays and in turn cancelled around 20 thousand flights affecting more than half a million of its passengers.
+It’s been more than a month since Ryanair has messed up in the planning of pilot holidays and in turn, cancelled around 20 thousand flights affecting more than half a million of its passengers.
 Yet despite EU law defending air travellers’ rights, the carrier has chosen to ignore thousands of the afflicted.
 Accumulating EU261 compensation claims has caught the sight of legal authorities.
 The UK CAA has requested a meeting with Ryanair to discuss the ongoing concerns around further carrier’s actions complying with the EU regulation, but Ryanair sent no response on how it’s going to cover up to €53 million debts in compensations.

 The piling up compensation claims is not the only issue, though.
 Passengers have been noted to complain about Ryanair failing to respond to the cancellations giving no information at all about what to do next after the flight is cancelled.
 For instance, thousands of stranded passengers have got text messages to check their e-mails for further details, but travellers claim that no e-mails have been sent.
 Even more, it has become impossible to get in touch with the airline, since Ryanair shut down its call canter and live chats.

 Instead of turning to aviation professionals, Ryanair has encouraged passengers to contact the airline directly with their compensation claims.
-What they have never mentioned though is the fact that, according to the statistics, claims that are taken straight to the carrier have only 5% chance to be successful.
+What they have never mentioned though is the fact that, according to the statistics, claims that are taken straight to the carrier have only a 5% chance to be successful.
 Taken that Ryanair has already received allegations for not meeting the obligations to thousands of its clients, the chance of getting the pay up is even lower.

 Aviation professionals and some lawyers argue that accumulating compensation claims might be taken to court together and treated as a class action. „Stranded passengers can either fight independently or join their counterparts.
-Those fighting individually should consider the material and moral damage, than decide for the rightful compensation amount and calculate the possible court fees.
-In contrast, when taking the case to the court as a group travellers have higher chances of winning the case, as the professional lawyers can get a large enough compensation debt to make it worthwhile to prove the airlines offences and stop the illegal practice,“ says Motieka and Audzevicius partner Giedrius Kolesnikovas.
+Those fighting individually should consider the material and moral damage, then decide for the rightful compensation amount and calculate the possible court fees.
+In contrast, when taking the case to the court as a group traveller have higher chances of winning the case, as the professional lawyers can get a large enough compensation debt to make it worthwhile to prove the airline’s offences and stop the illegal practice,“ says Motieka and Audzevicius partner Giedrius Kolesnikovas.

 Have you experienced any flight disruptions while flying Ryanair?
 Maybe you had your flight delayed or cancelled while travelling with some other airline?
 Don’t worry – you can still claim up to €600 in compensation.